 Board of Trustees Chair Stephen Smith echoed McPhee’s praise for state officials for their longstanding support to secure funding for the university’s capital projects, saying “you have to have an advocate to make this happen.”

-Speaking for his fellow chairs, Mary McElderry in Social Work and Greg Schmidt in Psychology, interim Criminal Justice Administration Chair Lee Wade emphasized the state-of-the-art facilities that students will be using inside the building to facilitate the hands-on learning that prepares scholars for the labor force.
+Speaking for his fellow chairs, Cathy McElderry in Social Work and Greg Schmidt in Psychology, interim Criminal Justice Administration Chair Lee Wade emphasized the state-of-the-art facilities that students will be using inside the building to facilitate the hands-on learning that prepares scholars for the labor force.

 “Psychology will now have labs involving EEG (electroencephalogram) research (to test for brain wave activity), eye tracking, sound test rooms and quantitative computer labs,” Wade said.
 “Social Work and Criminal Justice have hands-on testing rooms for practicums related to those disciplines.”